chipsalliance/firrtl-spec/spec.md

 ## Type Equivalence

 The type equivalence relation is used to determine whether a connection between two components is legal.
-See [@sec:connects] for further details about connect statements.
+See [@sec:connections] for further details about connect statements.

 An unsigned integer type is always equivalent to another unsigned integer type regardless of bit width, and is not equivalent to any other type.
 Similarly, a signed integer type is always equivalent to another signed integer type regardless of bit width, and is not equivalent to any other type.